KatherineCaley/query_cBioPortal/README.md

 `match_TCGA_slide_rna` is a directory containing dataframes that match the location of TCGA slides to the metadata.
 For each file in this directory, which corresponds to a different cancer, the code will query the bioportal for the corresponding mutation and CNV data.

-The naming convention for the files in match_TCGA_slide_rna is: <cancer type>_slide_matched.csv, this is important and used to query the bioportal for the corresponding mutation and CNV data.
+The naming convention for the files in match_TCGA_slide_rna is: <cancer type>_slide_matched.csv, this is important and used to match to the queried mutation and CNV data.